 S for Separation Anxiety: Positive Behaviour Support

-Based on the evidence-based approach of Positive Behaviour Support (PBS), S for Separation Anxiety is a step-by-step guide that will help you develop a comprehensive PBS plan for childcare, preschool, kindergarten or school setting step-by-step:
+Based on the evidence-based approach of Positive Behaviour Support (PBS), S for Separation Anxiety is a step-by-step guide that will help you develop a step-by-step comprehensive PBS plan for childcare, preschool, kindergarten, or school setting.
+You will learn how to do the following:

-ASSESS: How to identify the reasons contributing to separation anxiety,
+- ASSESS: Identify the reasons contributing to separation anxiety,

-MANAGE: How to respond when the child has difficulty separating, and
+- MANAGE: Respond appropriately when the child has difficulty separating, and

-Use the practical tools (checklists, forms and strategies) provided to develop comprehensive PBS plans that can be used to support children of all ages consistently in all settings.
-This invaluable resource is useful for parents, caregivers, educators in childcare, early childhood, primary and secondary schools, disability, mental health, allied health and supervisory professionals.Download Accompanying Forms Resource
+Use the practical tools (checklists, forms, and strategies) provided to develop comprehensive PBS plans that can be used to support children of all ages consistently in all settings.
+This invaluable resource is useful for parents, caregivers, childcare educators, primary and secondary educators, supervisory, allied health professionals, and mental health professionals.Download Accompanying Forms Resource